-Fill the bag to approximately 6 inches (150 mm) below the top with wet or dry sand (Figure 22-A).
+Fill the bag to approximately 6 inches (150 mm) below the top with wet or dry sand (Figure 21-A).

-Fold the top of the bag twice over such that the Velcro strips meet (Figure 22-B).
+Fold the top of the bag twice over such that the Velcro strips meet (Figure 21-B).

-Place one sandbag over each trampoline leg on the straight edge of the trampoline such that it cannot slip off (i.e. the stitched seam in the center should lay over the leg tube).
-(Figure 22-C).
+Place one sandbag over each trampoline leg such that it cannot slip off (i.e. the stitched seam in the center should lay over the leg tube).
+(Figure 21-C).